In Dorian’s wake, a shattered town haunted by its missing

 Her right arm slashed from window glass during the storm, Dean looked until she could look no more.

-On Saturday, she joined the rush of humanity evacuating destroyed Marsh Harbour — Dorian’s Ground Zero.
+On Saturday, she joined the rush of humanity evacuating destroyed Marsh Harbour – Dorian’s ground zero.

 “I’ve got to go,” she said, rolling her red suitcase to where hundreds of desperate people jostled on the dock for any vessel heading to Nassau, the Bahamian capital.